 In addition, from a taxation perspective, there are applicable and potential government regulatory matters that may impact us.
 In particular, certain provisions of the Tax Cuts and Jobs Act of 2017 (the "TCJA") have had and will continue to have a significant impact on our financial position and results of operations.
 The TCJA continues to be subject to further regulatory interpretation and technical corrections by the U.S. Treasury Department and the I.R.S. and therefore, the full impact of the TCJA on our tax provision may continue to evolve.
-Further, we continue to remain subject to uncertainty related to foreign jurisdictions' potential reactions to the TCJA, as well as evolving regulatory views and legislation regarding taxation of e-commerce businesses such as the Organization for Economic Cooperation and Development ("OECD") Base Erosion and Profit Shifting ("BEPS") proposals and other country specific digital tax initiatives.
+Further, we continue to remain subject to uncertainty related to foreign jurisdictions' potential reactions to the TCJA, as well as evolving regulatory views and legislation regarding taxation of e-commerce businesses such as the Organization for Economic Cooperation and Development ("OECD") Base Erosion and Profit Shifting ("BEPS") proposals, specifically the adoption of BEPS Action II and its ancillary impacts to other areas of TCJA related laws and regulations as well as and other country specific digital tax initiatives.
 As these and other tax laws and related regulations continue to evolve, our financial results could prospectively be materially impacted.